luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Clark: Austria required 7-8 weeks to mobilise (the official historian says 7 weeks, the chief of staff estimated 8 after a week of preparing orders, cf. Henikstein memo 17/3), Prussia 4.

-Clark (p577ff): FJ ordered written preparations on 21/2, on 28/2 he approved the plan with minor changes and ordered other preparations including regiments in Transylvania (the most distant province) to be ready to march, cannon and gun carriages bought, and Benedek to report to Vienna from 6 March.
-2 March the war office ordered 6 regiments and six batteries in Galicia and Transylvania to be 'ready to march'.
+Clark (p577ff): **FJ ordered written preparations on 21/2, on 28/2 he approved the plan with minor changes and ordered other preparations including regiments in Transylvania (the most distant province) to be ready to march, cannon and gun carriages bought, and Benedek to report to Vienna from 6 March.
+2 March the war office ordered 6 regiments and six batteries in Galicia and Transylvania to be 'ready to march'**.
 Clark: it is 'highly probable' that before or during the meeting on 7 March the struggle began between Mensdorff and the military over troop movements, though there is no record of such discussion on 7th.
 Austria's recent economising made her more vulnerable.
 Moving faster was the best move if war was coming, but also made it more likely — holding back made it more likely to win the diplomatic battle and stop war.
 Now, at the start of March, FJ sided with Mensdorff.

-Early March At a lunch, the wife of the Saxon Ambassador asked Bismarck if it was true that he planned to fight Austria and conquer Saxony.
+**Early March** At a lunch, the wife of the Saxon Ambassador asked Bismarck if it was true that he planned to fight Austria and conquer Saxony.

 Bismarck: 'Certainly it is true my dear Countess.
 From the first day of my ministry I have entertained no other thought.
 Our cannon have been cast already and you shall soon see how much better they are compared to the Austrian military.'